 At the March 1, 1996, meeting, the Commission adopted a rule authorizing the issuance of advisory opinions to judges who would like guidance regarding ethical dilemmas.
 Special committees of the Commission draft opinions in response to written requests.
 A final opinion issues from the Commission and is confidential unless the requesting judge asks that it be public.
-In 2009, the Commission adopted one new Advisory Opinion.
+In 2010, the Commission did not adopt any new advisory opinions.
 Advisory opinions are included in Appendix H.